guide

 Heat Pump vs. Standard Electric: The Numbers

 The bottom line: at the national average electricity rate of $0.16/kWh, a heat pump water heater saves a family of four approximately $430–$580 per year.
-After the federal tax credit, the payback period is typically 2–5 years.
-In high-cost electricity markets like California ($0.25+/kWh), Hawaii ($0.35+/kWh), or New England ($0.22+/kWh), payback can be under 2 years.
+For 2026 installs, after available state/utility rebates and IRA HEAR (income-qualified, up to $1,750 for water heaters), payback period is typically 3–7 years.
+(Pre-2026, the federal 25C credit at 30% up to $2,000 cut payback to 2–5 years; the credit expired Dec 31, 2025 under the OBBBA.)
+In high-cost electricity markets like California ($0.25+/kWh), Hawaii ($0.35+/kWh), or New England ($0.22+/kWh), 2026 payback with HEAR can still be under 3 years.

 Operating Modes Explained